srinivasan2022/Azure_Hub_and_Spoke/README.md

 **Virtual network connectivity:** This architecture connects virtual networks by using [virtual network peering](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) connections or connected groups.
 Peering connections and connected groups are non-transitive, low-latency connections between virtual networks.
 Peered or connected virtual networks can exchange traffic over the Azure backbone without needing a router.
 Azure Virtual Network Manager creates and manages network groups and their connections.

+**Azure Bastion host:** Azure Bastion provides secure connectivity from the Azure portal to virtual machines (VMs) by using your browser.
+An Azure Bastion host deployed inside an Azure virtual network can access VMs in that virtual network or in connected virtual networks.

+**Azure VPN Gateway or Azure ExpressRoute gateway:** A virtual network gateway enables a virtual network to connect to a virtual private network (VPN) device or Azure ExpressRoute circuit.
+The gateway provides cross-premises network connectivity.
+For more information, see [Connect an on-premises network to a Microsoft Azure virtual network](https://learn.microsoft.com/en-us/microsoft-365/enterprise/connect-an-on-premises-network-to-a-microsoft-azure-virtual-network?view=o365-worldwide) and Extend an on-premises network using VPN.

 **Azure Firewall:** An Azure Firewall managed firewall instance exists in its own subnet.

 ### Components: